-- Use the CampusShield Mobile App to request the Safe Walk program.
-Officers will walk students between campus locations 24 hours a day, 7 days a week.
+- g.
+Use the CampusShield Mobile App to request the Safe Walk program.
+Officers will walk students between campus locations.
 Call 956-882-7777 to request the service.
-Check out how to download and other App features at www.utrgv.edu/police/services/mobile-app/ - If you feel threatened or if you want to report something suspicious, use one of the Emergency Phones on campus.
-The phones, distinguished by their blue lights, connect directly to the University's Police Communications Center 24 hours a day. - Program the University's police emergency number line into your cell phone: 956-882-4911 or call 911. - Notify the University Police Department if you notice anything suspicious or unusual.
+Check out how to download and other App features at www.utrgv.edu/police/services/mobile-app/ - h.
+If you feel threatened or if you want to report something suspicious, use one of the Emergency Phones on campus.
+The phones, distinguished by their blue lights, connect directly to the University's Police Communications Center 24 hours a day. - i.
+Program the University's police emergency number line into your cell phone: 956-882-4911 or call 911. - j.
+Notify the University Police Department if you notice anything suspicious or unusual.